amoilanen/functional-typescript/presentation/slides.md

 more popular.</sub>

 * <= 1990s - functional programming is mostly about functions
-* 2010s - functional programming is mostly about functions, types, immutability, advances in the type theory
+* 2010s - functional programming is mostly about functions, types, immutability
   - Larger more complex projects require static typing (for example, SPAs)
   - Advances in the type theory and more languages with more advanced type systems
   - Combining OOP and functional programming, OOP != "shared mutable state" (Scala)